Zenith-the-realest/school-vault/Notes/London - Context.md

 Subject: #English

-# London - Context
+# "London" - Context

 ## Who was William Blake?

-- William Blake, the author of **London**, was born in 1757 in London, where he mainly lived.
+- William Blake, the author of **"London"**, was born in 1757 in London, where he mainly lived.
 Even though it may not be, this creates the implication that the "I" in the poem is Blake himself.
 - Blake was a **poet, painter, and printmaker**.
 - Blake often wrote about rebellion against **misuse of power** and **class**.